spack/spack-tutorial/tutorial_binary_cache.rst

 ============================

-This tutorial will guide you through the process of setting up a mirror to cache source and binary files.
-Source and binary caches are extremely useful when using spack on a machine without internet access.
-Source cache mirrors allow you to fetch source code from a directory on your filesystem instead of accessing the outside internet, and binary cache mirrors allow you to install pre-compiled binaries to your spack installation path.
-Together, these caches can be used to speed up builds when using spack within a larger development team.
+This tutorial will guide you through the process of setting up a source mirror with a binary cache.
+Source mirrors and binary caches are extremely useful when using spack on a machine without internet access.
+Source mirrors allow you to fetch source code from a directory on your filesystem instead of accessing the outside internet, and binary caches allow you to install pre-compiled binaries to your spack installation path.
+Together, these two features can speed up builds when using spack within a larger development team.

 We will use the filesystem for the mirrors in this tutorial, but mirrors can also be setup on web servers or s3 buckets -- any URL that